SwedbankPay/developer.swedbankpay.com/_includes/intent.md

 {% if show_authorization %}

-* **`Authorization` (two-phase)**: If you want the credit card to reserve the amount, you will have to specify that the intent of the purchase is Authorization.
+* **`Authorization` (two-phase)**: If you want the credit card to reserve the amount, you will have to specify that the `intent` of the `Purchase` is Authorization.
 The amount will be reserved but not charged.
   You will (i.e. when you are ready to ship the purchased products) have to make a [Capture][capture] or [Cancel][cancel] request later on to fulfill